doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469?)
 	- The definitive texture replacer for Morrowind.
 Highly recommended.
 	- Enable both "00 Core" and "01 Atlas Textures"
+	- Optional: due to how the game loads textures at the start of animations (like magic casting), the upscaled magic VFX textures may occasionally cause stutter.
+If you notice this, you can disable all textures with the prefix "vfx_*"

 ## Grass
 1. [Remiros' Groundcover](https://www.nexusmods.com/morrowind/mods/46733?)